External academic work placements

 RD 592/2014, on practical academic training

-UAB legislation for the degrees regulated by the Royal Decree 1393/2007
+UAB regulations for degrees governed by Royal Decree 822/2021

 Specific educational cooperation agreement for undertaking external academic practicums in collaborating institutions